Looking for sloping garden ideas?

 Many questions are raised, such as what happens if it rains heavily?
 Will there be erosion of soil?
 Will the soil dry out?
 What plants can I grow?
 What is the easiest solution for getting from the bottom to the top?
 And, of course, many more.

 But a slope can add real interest to a garden and create a character all of its own.

-Here are some great ideas to inspire your next gardening project on a slope.
+Here are some great garden ideas to inspire your next project on a slope.

 1. Add stone walls for interest

-Provide interest by making terraces – with retaining stone walls – and steps built in.
+Garden wall ideas can provide interest by creating terraces with steps built in.
 The walls will create small pockets to grow alpines and drought-resistant plants, and will provide a backdrop to the plants.

 2. Create a defined route

 Position steps at alternate ends of each terrace to create a defined route or pathway through the garden.
-This will add interest and tease you on to the next level.
+Clever garden path ideas will add interest and tease you on to the next level.

 3. Create a unique garden path with edged borders

 Define the edges of borders with a metal or plastic border edger, or a line of gravel setts.
-This will outline the spaces, and, depending on the material chosen for the pathways, will contrast beautifully for a unique garden.
+This will outline the spaces, and, depending on the material chosen for the pathways, will contrast beautifully for a unique garden decor idea, too.